China 2026 Entry Rules for UK: Visa-Free Policy & Process

 Countries:

-- Europe (33): UK, France, Germany, Norway, Italy, Austria, Finland, Netherlands, Denmark, Switzerland, Sweden, Spain, Russia, Belgium, Czech Republic, Estonia, Greece, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovakia, Slovenia, Ireland, Cyprus, Bulgaria, Romania, Serbia, Croatia.
+- Europe (40): Russia, United Kingdom, France, Germany, Norway, Ukraine, Italy, Austria, Finland, Netherlands, Denmark, Switzerland, Sweden, Spain, Belgium, Czech Republic, Estonia, Greece, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovakia, Slovenia, Ireland, Cyprus, Bulgaria, Romania, Serbia, Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, Albania, Monaco, Belarus

-- Asia (16): South Korea, Japan, Singapore, Malaysia, Thailand, Kazakhstan, Philippines, Indonesia, Brunei, UAE, Qatar, Monaco, Belarus, Bosnia and Herzegovina, Montenegro, North Macedonia, Albania.
+- Asia (11): South Korea, Japan, Singapore, Malaysia, Thailand, Kazakhstan, Philippines, Indonesia, Brunei, United Arab Emirates (UAE), Qatar

-From 17th November, be sure to browse our amazing range of flights, hotels, attractions, trains, transfers - everything you'll need to Go China!
+Browse our amazing range of flights, hotels, attractions, trains, transfers - everything you'll need to Go China! 🍃

 Documents Required for Entry into China